haproxytech/go-method-gen/README.md

     pkg: "github.com/myorg/myproject/pkg/structs/funcs"
     name: "DiffAcls"
 ```
-This example tells eq-diff-gen to use the custom functions EqualStructA and DiffStructA for StructA, and EqualAcls and DiffAcls for models.Acls.
+This example tells go-method-gen to use the custom functions EqualStructA and DiffStructA for StructA, and EqualAcls and DiffAcls for models.Acls.

 These functions must have the correct signature, typically: